Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 The 737 has 8 flap positions excluding flaps UP.
 It is not necessary to use all of them.
 Flight crews will often miss flaps 2 going from flaps 1 to flaps 5.
 Similarly, flaps 10 may not be extended going from flaps 5 directly to flaps 15 and flaps 25 maybe jumped over selecting flaps 30.
 Flaps 30 in the norm for most landings with flaps 40 being reserved for short-field landings or when there is minimum landing distance.
 In the case of using flaps 40, flaps 25 is normally extended.

-My preference is to use flaps 25 as it makes the approach a little more stable, especially if the flaps have been extended some distance from the runway.
+My preference is to use flaps 25 as it makes the approach a little more stable.
 However, if you are conducting a delayed flaps approach, selecting flaps 25 may not give you enough time to extend flaps 30 or 40 and complete the landing checklist before transitioning below ~ 1500 feet AGL.

 Flaps 40